Inflammation is a friendly warning.

 The answer is inflammation!

 Inflammation is part of the vascular system’s complex response to harmful stimuli.
 The tissues and blood cells that keep your body healthy are intertwined in a complex network that makes up your vascular system.
 It plays a critical role in maintaining your body’s immune system and heart function.
-It is especially important for athletes to control inflammation to be able to compete at peak performance.
-Inflammation affects everyone and tends to become harder to control, as you age, unless you regularly use a device like the CellQuicken.
+Athletes need to control inflammation to be able to compete at peak performance.
+Inflammation affects everyone and tends to become harder to manage as you age unless you regularly scan your entire body using frequency to discover where your health is starting to deteriorate – you then decide what options are open to you.
+That is what I did.
+I decided to buy “the product”.

 How to Reduce Chronic Inflammation

-To keep your levels in check, avoid eating foods that are high in bad fat, refined flour, empty calories, sugar, and table salt (as in fast foods).
-Aim for foods that are high in antioxidants like vitamins C and E, fiber, calcium, fish oils, mono-unsaturated fats, and low on the glycemic index.
+To keep your levels in check, avoid eating foods that are high in bad fat, refined flour, empty calories, sugar, high in lectins and table salt (as in fast foods).
+Aim for foods high in antioxidants like vitamins C and E, fibre, calcium, monounsaturated fats, and a low glycemic index.

 Focus on gut health.

-Your gut holds approximately 60 to 70 percent of your immune system, so it stands to reason that it would be a great place to reduce chronic inflammation.
-And if your gut is in bad shape, you can only imagine, that your immune system is in some serious trouble.
+Your gut holds approximately 60 to 70 per cent of your immune system, so it stands to reason that it would be a great place to reduce chronic inflammation.
+And if your gut is in bad shape, you can only imagine your immune system is in serious trouble.
+Your gut microbiome is a game-changer.
+Trillions of microbes live in us; we are their host.
+These bugs are part of us and healthy for us unless you allow inflammation into your systems.

-A great way to start immediately, is by taking a daily fresh pre-and probiotic.
-Just make sure it’s high quality and alive.
+A great way to start immediately is by taking a daily fresh liquid pre-and probiotics.
+Make sure it’s high quality and alive – perhaps make your own Kombucha.

-Another possibility worth exploring is chronic infection (bacteria, viruses, yeast, parasites).
-These guys could be hiding out in your body just under the radar and dragging your immune system down.
-You have a couple of options for testing—look at your blood or poo.
+Another possibility worth exploring is a chronic infection (bacteria, viruses, yeast, parasites).
+These guys could be hiding in your body just under the radar and dragging your immune system down.
+You have a couple of options for testing—look at your blood by having a dried blood analysis, which I did, or check your poo, which I didn’t.
 It may not be pretty, but knowledge is power, so be brave and have your stool checked.
 You can have your stool analysed – this analysis will identify parasites, abnormal bacteria, yeasts, and other gastrointestinal issues, which will help you create a game plan that targets the infection.

-You will also be able to target these little monsters with your CellQuicken Ultrasound device.
-This is the cleanest, quickest and easiest method.
+You can also detect these little monsters with your scanning device.
+This is the cleanest, quickest and easiest method, and you can do it monthly in the comfort of your own home.

-I suggest you also consider Leaky Gut Syndrome, a condition that can result in damage to your intestinal lining.
-When this occurs, bacteria, undigested food, and other toxins can literally leak into your bloodstream, triggering an autoimmune response and a host of painful inflammatory symptoms.
-A simple urine test or a dry-blood analysis, can tell you if you need to plug up those leaks, so to speak.
+I suggest you also consider Leaky Gut Syndrome, a condition that can damage your intestinal lining.
+When this occurs, bacteria, undigested food, and other toxins can leak into your bloodstream, triggering an autoimmune response and a host of painful inflammatory symptoms.
+A simple urine test, a dry-blood analysis, or an ultrasound scan can tell you if you need to plug those leaks.

-Adequate oxygen and micronutrients, inhibit the formation of inflammation and tumours (vitamins, minerals from sufficient plant-based foods and structured water.)
-This also inhibits metastasis, formation of cancer cells and the growth of cancer cells.
+Adequate oxygen and micronutrients from natural fresh vitamins, minerals from organic plant-based foods and drinking structured water inhibit the formation of inflammation and tumours.
+This also inhibits metastasis, the formation of cancer cells and the growth of cancer cells.
+I grow veggies, microgreens and herbs in pots on my stoep.

 Structured water and micronutrients can work together at the genetic level of cancer cells and convert them from immortal cells to cells that die – they MURDER cancer cells.

-Having said so much about the absolute importance of inflammation in this article, the only true and real cure for cancer and other diseases is building the immune system, after all inflammation and acidity has been addressed and is gone.
+Having said so much about the absolute importance of inflammation in this article, the only true and natural cure for cancer and ALL other diseases is building the immune system by moving toward a plant-based lifestyle – proportionally add more plants to your daily eating habits.

 A fight with no army is like a fight against cancer with no immune system.
-Again, you can bring in the CellQuicken to build your immune system.
+Wholegrains, coniferous vegetables, fruit, seeds, and legumes will build your gut microbiome.